Syrian-Russian relations: The Crossroads of History and Pragmatism

 Centuries later, the Arabs took control of this region, before getting conquered by the Turkish Empire in the 16th century (without talking about the Mameluke conquests).
 The Sykes-Picot agreement of 1916 and the San Remo conference recognized France’s mandate in Syria, a mandate that ended in 1946.

-Regarding Russia, one of the strategic reasons of its support to the Syrian government is the fact that its only naval base in the Mediterranean is in Syria, with the Tartus base.
-Indeed, Tartus, a Syrian port that was used by the Soviet Navy’s Fifth Mediterranean Squadron during the Cold War, became Russia’s only naval resupply facility outside the former Soviet Union.
-The importance of this base increased gradually.
+Today, the Syrian territory is still a coveted land, where major regional and global powesr compete to expand their influence.
+For Russia, one of the strategic reasons explaining its approach in Syria is the fact that its only naval base in the Mediterranean is in Syria, with the Tartus base.
+Tartus, a Syrian port that was used by the Soviet Navy’s Fifth Mediterranean Squadron during the Cold War, became Russia’s only naval resupply facility outside the former Soviet Union.
 In fact, in the beginning, this logistic center was only helping the Soviet naval group with repairs and supplies.
-For a long time, this base consisted of only a few floating berths, outbuildings, and a garrison for fifty people.
+For a long time, this base consisted of only a few floating berths, outbuildings, and a garrison.

 Bibliography: